 With PowerResponse, we’re mobilising the EnergyAustralia community to help learn whether a community effort to shift or reduce electricity use can help maintain grid reliability when demand is high.

 If we all make a small change to how we use electricity during peak times, or help by contributing energy to the grid that’s stored in energy storage systems, we could make a collective difference to reducing overall demand on the grid.
 This could mean avoiding or deferring costly upgrades to the electricity network for those few times a year when there’s increased pressure on the grid.

-As a participant, you can help to reduce the demand on the grid during high energy usage times, receive rewards for allowing EnergyAustralia to effectively manage your energy storage system in the lead up to and during these periods of peak demand.
+As a participant, you can help to reduce the demand on the grid during high energy usage times and receive rewards for allowing EnergyAustralia to effectively manage your energy storage system in the lead up to and during these periods of peak demand.

 PowerResponse Virtual Power Plant